PolGannau/GameDevelopment/README.md

 # GameDevelopment

-## This is the team page of game development assigment
+## This is the team page of game development assigment.

 In this Repository we will commit all the new features we make to our game in XMLPugi.